What to Expect At A Compassionate Friends Meeting

 You will hear from others whose child died from pre-birth to adulthood.
 Some who attend will be young and some will be old.
 Some will be women and some will be men.
 Some will come alone while others will come as couples.

-Sometimes there will be a preplanned speaker who will talk about a bereavement issue.
+Sometimes there will be a guest speaker who will talk about a bereavement issue.
 Sometimes a bereavement topic of interest will be chosen to discuss.
-Our chapters is also planning to offer special programs such as a memorial service.
+Our chapter is also planning to offer special programs too.

-If you’re shy or unable to talk about your loss, you do not have to speak, although you will have the opportunity.
+If you’re shy or unable to talk about your loss, you do not have to share at all, although you will have the opportunity to do so.
 No one is forced to talk about his or her loss.
 Much can be gained by listening.
 Some people believe it’s harder to talk in front of strangers about something so intimate as the loss of a child, but because everyone else at the meeting has had a similar experience, they understand much of what you are feeling and you will eventually reach a comfort level with those you meet.
 A point to always keep in mind is that what is said in the meeting stays in the meeting.
 The privacy of our members is important.
 We’re all there to work toward healing.

 It may be hard for you to believe, but occasionally you will hear laughter.
 This is not a dishonor to any child.
 Rather it is often a reaction to a wonderful memory of a child or something we have learned or experienced and can share with each other.